All Insights

 The Measurement Trap

-The canonical definitions of risk — from ISO, from NIST, from the actuarial tradition — converge on a formula: likelihood times impact.
+The canonical definitions of risk, from ISO, from NIST, from the actuarial tradition, converge on a formula: likelihood times impact.
 Measure the probability.
 Measure the consequence.
 Prioritize.
 Act.

-It's a good model.
+It is a good model.
 For the right environment.

 The problem is that the model smuggles in a hidden premise: that your data is adequate, that your threat environment is stable enough to sample, and that time is available for analysis before commitment.
 In a well-instrumented enterprise with mature telemetry, those conditions hold often enough that the model earns its credibility.